 “MSP’s don’t work”.

-That is a pretty bold statement.
+The above statement is a pretty bold statement.

 In my experience the above statement is true and i’ll even go further, by suggesting that you should employ an infrastructure monitoring contractor instead of using a managed service provider.
 Obviously I am a little biased.